- The theme and slogan for all ages for the 2017 summer program is Build a Better World!

-- Please submit your 2016 Summer Program Report by August 31; thank you!
+- Please submit your 2016 Summer Program Report; thank you!

 2016 Statewide Summer Reading Report Required for all Colorado public libraries, whether they used the statewide summer reading theme or created their own.
 Please submit one report per library jurisdiction, not one per branch or one per age group.
 Once we have received your jurisdiction's report, you will be automatically registered to receive materials for the 2017 Summer Program!